 - Credit/Debit cards used for Apple Pay on your Apple Watch

-If you unpair your Apple Watch from your iPhone:
+When you unpair your Apple Watch from your iPhone, iOS automatically makes a backup of your watch!

-- Make sure you are in range of your iPhone
+- Make sure you are in the range of your iPhone

 - Your iPhone automatically creates a backup of your Apple Watch

-- Unpairing will erase all data from your Apple Watch
+- Unpairing erases all data from your Apple Watch

 - You can pair your Apple Watch again at any time and set it up from the latest backup